bleunguts/bleunguts/portfolio2013.md

 **Team Members:** 3

-**Technologies:** WPF, C# .NET 4.5, PRISM, MVVM, WPFToolkit, NUnit, WCF Soap Webservices
+**Technologies:** WPF, C# .NET 4.5, PRISM, MVVM, WPFToolkit, NUnit, WCF SOAP WebServices

 **Environments:** Windows

 **Methodology:** Agile

-**Description:** WPF GUI development for LBG&#39;s core ecommerce FX system responsible for markup structuring and model pricing configuration store.
-WCF GUI client interfacing via WCF Web services to a Java Soap webservice.
+**Description:** WPF GUI development for LBG&#39;s core ecommerce FX system responsible for mark-up structuring and model pricing configuration store.
+WCF GUI client interfacing via WCF Web services with the Java SOAP web server.

 **Projects:**

-- Implemented features related to Dodd Frank regulations by developing enhancements to the model pricing configuration used by trading to collaborate their FX pricing models
+- Implemented features related to Dodd Frank regulations with enhancements to the model pricing configuration module used by trading to configure the FX pricing models
-- Speaking directly with the trading desk to source requirements for a WPF custom control which presented traders with a hybrid dropdown and check box control with tool tips to help them select different pricing configurations
+- Coordinated face-to-face with the trading desk to source requirements for a WPF custom control which presented traders with a hybrid dropdown and check box control with tool tips to help them select different pricing configurations

-# Trafigura
+# Trafigura (BJSS consultant)

 **Period** _:_ Apr &#39;11 – Jan &#39;12